iter-tools/iter-tools/README.md

 ```

 ## async-reduce
 Same as reduce but works on both sync and async iterables.
+The function argument can return synchronously or a promise.

 ## batch
 Takes a number and an iterable and returns an iterable divided into batches